Governance Cooperation Fund

 Who supports the grant?

 The fund was originally established through an untied grant contribution from the Government of Canada in 2001.
-Since then, Ireland, Denmark, and Norway have made contributions to support GCF.
+Since then, Denmark, Ireland, and Norway have made contributions to support the fund.